 • Have users submit pictures, videos, or segments of their own content to be featured in a Facebook post.
 Not only will they love seeing their work on the ‘big screen,’ but they will share it with all of their friends, too!

 • Polls are excellent methods of gathering audience data.
-Listen to what your consumers are saying, then compose a poll that allows them to interact with subjects they care about.
+Undoubtedly, listen to what your consumers are saying, then compose a poll that allows them to interact with subjects they care about.

 • If possible, avoid using robots to respond to messages.
-Get engaged with your customer’s comments, texts, and feedback by using their first names whenever possible.
+Accordingly, get engaged with your customer’s comments, texts, and feedback by using their first names whenever possible.
 Prove to your consumers that you care, and they will spread the word.

 With social platforms such as Facebook, Instagram, and Snapchat to choose from, businesses can enjoy personalized content marketing while on strict budgets.
 Looking for help with social media posts?